• Request Info

 Department welcomes Golubović

-September 13, 2024 by Jessica Black
+September 13, 2024 by classicsweb

 The University of Tennessee’s Department of Classics is excited to welcome lecturer, Nikola Golubović.
 Nikola specializes in Latin literature of the first three centuries AD, with a particular focus on rhetorical education.
 In his research, he explores how Roman students learned public speaking, a crucial skill for participation in political and civic life at the time.
 He is also interested in the lives and careers of people who taught in Roman schools.
 These individuals often came from outside Rome.